alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

 Next, you'll need a `.js` script to deploy your contract.
 We included a simple sample [script](scripts/deploy.js) for `ParkPics.sol` in this repo that you can modify accordingly.

-In the command below, replace `<SCRIPT-PATH>` with your script path/filename and `<NETWORK>` with your desired blockchain, consistent with the spelling/case of the labels in your config file, and run the command.
+In the command below, replace `<SCRIPT-PATH>` with your script path/filename and `<NETWORK>` with your desired blockchain, consistent with the spelling/case of the labels in your config file, and run the command below.

-You'll also want to add `require("@nomiclabs/hardhat-waffle");`, which implicitly adds `require("@nomiclabs/hardhat-ethers");`, to your config file.
+You'll also want to add `require("@nomiclabs/hardhat-waffle");`, which implicitly adds `ethers`, to your config file.
 Learn more about the Waffle library from the [Hardhat](https://hardhat.org/guides/waffle-testing.html) and [Waffle](https://ethereum-waffle.readthedocs.io/en/latest/index.html) teams.

 ```
 npx hardhat run <SCRIPT-PATH> --network <NETWORK>